DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/stores/persisted_grant_store.md

 for some purpose (for example, replay detection or to allow certain kinds of limited reuse).
 Refresh tokens can be [configured]({{<ref "/tokens/refresh#sliding">}}) to have one-time use semantics.
-Refresh tokens that are configured this way set a *ConsumedTime* when they are used.
+Refresh tokens that are configured this way can be further configured to set a *ConsumedTime* when they are used.
 Authorization codes do not set a *ConsumedTime*.
 They are instead always removed on use. *ConsumedTime* is not applicable to reference tokens and consent, so they both never set it.
 Custom grant records should set the *ConsumedTime* if